 - Confectioners' sugar

 - Preheat oven to 375°.
 In a large saucepan, bring apricots, cherries, water, sugar and raisins to a boil.
-Reduce heat; simmer, uncovered, 6-8 minutes or until liquid is thickened.
+Reduce heat; simmer, uncovered, until liquid is thickened, 6-8 minutes.
 Stir in walnuts and lemon juice.
 Remove from heat; cool completely.

 - In a small bowl, beat cream cheese until smooth.
 Place one sheet of phyllo dough on a work surface; spritz with cooking spray.
 Layer with remaining phyllo, spritzing each layer.
 Spread cream cheese over phyllo to within 2 in. of edges; top with dried fruit mixture.
 Fold in edges; roll up, starting with a long side.

-- Place in a parchment paper-lined 15x10x1-in. baking pan, seam side down.
+- Place in a parchment-lined 15x10x1-in. baking pan, seam side down.
 Spritz top with cooking spray.
-Bake 20-25 minutes or until golden brown.
+Bake until golden brown, 20-25 minutes.
 Cool on a wire rack.
 Sprinkle with confectioners’ sugar.
-Yield: 6 servings.